 The crux of this comparison was always going to be down to performance.
 The raw power of these two cards is their biggest differentiating factor, so the question is, should you spend extra money for the added capabilities of the 5700 XT?

 |Radeon RX 5700 XT||Radeon RX 5700|

 |Memory||8GB GDDR6||8GB GDDR6|

 The first major difference is the number of compute units.
 The 5700 XT has just over 10% more with 40, versus the 5700’s 36.
 That equates to the same difference in stream processors and should be a major component in the differentiating performance between these two cards.

 Another major difference is the clock speed.
 The base clock is 150MHz higher on the 5700 XT.
 Its “game clock” — the typical clock speed you can expect during sustained load — is 130MHz higher, which also aids the performance improvements over the 5700, though that gap can be closed with overclocking.
 The boost clock is much greater on the XT too, but unless you have strong cooling from a third-party card, it’s not a speed you’ll likely hit regularity.

-The 5700 XT has a sizeable uplift in TDP requirements, making it a greater candidate for aftermarket cooling, though could suggest there would be greater overclocking headroom on the 5700.
-That said, some buyers with high-end aftermarket cooling and some overclocking have managed to push their cards well north of 2GHz on a sustained basis.
+The 5700 XT has a sizeable uplift in TDP requirements, making it a greater candidate for aftermarket cooling.
+Some buyers with high-end aftermarket cooling and tweaking have managed to push their cards well north of 2GHz on a sustained basis.

 As for how this all affects real-world performance, we turn to our suite of benchmarks that we conducted during our initial review of the two cards.